SSH login approvals using Jira

 For Jira Server, the URL of the API tokens page will be different depending on your installation.

-Go to Settings → General → System → Webhooks and create a new Webhook for Jira to tell the Teleport Plugin about updates.
+Go to Settings → General → System → Webhooks and create a new webhook for Jira to tell the Teleport plugin about updates.

-Jira Webhook will send updates about any issues in any projects in your Jira installation to the webhook.
+Jira will send updates about any issues in any projects in your Jira installation to the webhook.
 We suggest that you use JQL filters to limit which issues are being sent to the plugin.

-The Plugin's web server will run with TLS, but you can disable it with
+The plugin's web server will run with TLS, but you can disable it with

 --insecure-no-tls to test things out in a dev environment.

 In the webhook settings page, make sure that the webhook will only send Issue Updated updates.
-It's not critical if anything else gets sent, the plugin will just ignore everything else.
+It's not critical if anything else gets sent, since the plugin will just ignore everything else.

-./install in from 'teleport-jira' or place the executable in the appropriate
+teleport-jira or place the executable in

 /usr/local/bin on the server installation.